tari-project/rfcs/src/RFC-0140_Syncing_and_seeding.md

 5. Validate kernel MMR root against headers.
 6. Download all [utxo]'s from the current network tip back to this node's [pruning horizon].
 7. Validate outputs and [utxo] MMR.
-8. Validate the chain balances with the expect total emission that the final sync height.
+8. Validate the chain balances with the expected total emission that the final sync height.
 9. Once all kernels and [utxo]s have been downloaded from the network tip back to this node's [pruning horizon] set the [SynchronizationState] to `block_sync`.
 This hands over further syncing to the standard sync protocol which should return to the `listening` state if no further data has been received from peers.